-Consists of up to 2 strands of electrified rope (IntelliRope® PE 4.5 or 6.0) or IntelliTape™ stretched hand-tight between small-diameter wood, steel or large fiberglass posts (usually hand-driven).
-Line posts are step-in plastic, Step-In or FiberRods.
+Consists of 1 or 2 strands of electrified rope (IntelliRope® PE 4.5, IntelliRope® PE 6.0) or IntelliTape™ stretched hand-tight between small-diameter wood, steel or large fiberglass posts (usually hand-driven).
+Line posts are either FiberTuff or Step-In FiberRods with added clips.

 - To separate horses from each other.

 - To make horses easier to catch by limiting their pasture size to a few days' grazing.